Home > Business > Logistics purchasing > Solidarity-based purchasing: why and how should the approach be structured?

 [Interview]

-Carrying out a solidarity purchasing process is a unifying project, both in the private sector and in the public sector.
-The benefits are multiple: control of costs and risks (social, environmental, economic), competitive advantage, improved image with partners and customers, innovation and value creation.
-But, concretely, where should we start?
-An update with Yann Le Coz, specialist in responsible purchasing.
+Implementing a solidarity-based purchasing approach is a unifying project in both the private and public sectors.
+The benefits are many: cost and risk control (social, environmental, economic), competitive advantage, improved image with partners and customers, innovation and value creation.
+But, in practical terms, where do you start?
+Yann Le Coz, a specialist in responsible purchasing, takes a closer look.

 Interview with Yann Le Coz on solidarity purchasing

-Purchases represent on average 50 % of a company's turnover.
-They therefore constitute an important axis for improving its economic performance.
-Making solidarity purchases also allows you to consolidate the CSR policy (corporate social responsibility).
-On the side of public actors, it is a lever allowing them to assume their environmental, social and economic responsibility.
-How to implement a solidarity purchasing strategy?
-For Yann Le Coz, private and public buyers must integrate a overall cost logic in their purchasing process.
-Overview in seven questions.
+On average, purchasing accounts for 50 % of a company's turnover.
+It is therefore an important area for improving its profitability. economic performance.
+Making solidarity purchases also helps to consolidate the CSR policy (corporate social responsibility).
+For public authorities, it is a lever that enables them to assume their environmental, social and economic responsibilities.
+How can a solidarity-based purchasing strategy be put in place?
+In Yann Le Coz's view, private and public sector purchasers need to integrate a "solidarity" approach into their purchasing strategies. overall cost logic in their purchasing process.
+Here's an overview in seven questions.

-Responsible purchasing, solidarity purchasing, inclusive purchasing… In the field of purchasing, there is a wide semantic variety.
-Particularly because the private sector and the public sector sometimes use different words to refer to the same thing.
+Responsible purchasing, solidarity purchasing, inclusive purchasing...
+In the field of purchasing, there is a wide variety of semantics.
+Not least because the private and public sectors sometimes use different words to describe the same thing.

-Responsible purchasing is the variation of company CSR policy in the purchasing sector.
-CSR constitutes a variation of the Sustainable Development Goals (SDGs) defined by the UN.
+Responsible purchasing is the result of the the company's CSR policy in purchasing.
+CSR is an expression of the Sustainable Development Goals (SDGs) defined by the UN.

 Responsible purchasing takes into account environmental, social and societal aspects.
-Solidarity purchasing, sometimes called inclusive purchasing, falls into this category.
-They are carried out within the disability sector.
-That is to say with structures which mainly employ disabled people: work assistance establishments and services (ESAT) and adapted companies (EA).
-Or even with disabled self-employed workers (TIH).
+Solidarity purchases, sometimes called inclusive purchases, fall into this category.
+They are made to the disability sector.
+In other words, they are made to organisations that mainly employ disabled people, such as ESATs (establishments and services providing assistance through work) and EAs (adapted companies).
+Or to self-employed disabled workers (TIH).

 Do solidarity purchases cost more?

-Thinking that solidarity purchases cost more is a preconceived idea that dies hard.
-In ESATs and EAs, job assistance paid by the State compensates for additional production costs linked to training and support for disabled workers.
+It's a common misconception that solidarity purchases are more expensive.
+In ESATs and EAs, a subsidy paid by the State offsets the additional production costs associated with the training and support of disabled workers.
 These structures must be competitive and sell goods or services at market prices.
-A price higher than the market price must be justified by a value proposition, that is to say an additional service provision.
+A price higher than the market price must be justified by a value proposition, i.e. an additional service.

 Why buy solidarity?
-Are the issues the same in the private sector and the public sector?
+Are the issues the same in the private and public sectors?

-Any employer with at least 20 employees or 20 agents, whether private or public, must employ at least 6 % people with disabilities.
-If he does not respect this employment obligation (OETH), he must pay an annual contribution.
-Purchasing products or services from an ESAT, an EA or a TIH allows you to reduce the amount of this contribution.
+Any employer with at least 20 employees or 20 agents, whether private or publicmust employ at least 6 % of disabled people.
+If it does not comply with this employment obligation (OETH), it must pay an annual contribution.
+Purchasing products or services from an ESAT, EA or TIH reduces the amount of this contribution.

-Within the HR function, the “disability mission” therefore increasingly approaches the purchasing department to push this type of order.
-Solidarity purchases thus take a strategic dimension with regard to the OETH, particularly in structures that struggle to recruit disabled people.
+Within the HR function, the "disability mission" is therefore increasingly approaching the purchasing department to push for this type of order.
+In this way, socially responsible purchasing is strategic dimension with regard to the OETHThis is particularly true for organisations that are struggling to recruit disabled people.

-Furthermore, entering into a solidarity purchasing process allows companies to meet their CSR commitments.
-This type of policy is also a asset with banks, today sensitive to the sustainability of the company.
-This also makes it attractive for attract talent as well as to respond to expectations of customers and suppliers.
+In addition, adopting a solidarity-based purchasing approach enables companies to meet their CSR commitments.
+This type of policy is also a advantage with banksIt also helps us to be attractive to new customers.
+It also makes us attractive to attract talent as well as to respond to expectations of customers and suppliers.

-Today, large companies prefer partners committed to CSR.
-They seek to reduce reputational risk.
+Today, large companies prefer partners who are committed to CSR.
+They are looking to reduce their reputational risk.

-Structuring is essential to sustain the approach over time.
-I identify three fundamental steps.
+Structure is essential to ensure that the approach is sustainable over time.
+I have identified three fundamental stages.

 The RFAR Charter includes 10 commitments.
 Some of these are directly linked to CSR objectives and socially responsible purchasing.
 For example: "to assess all the costs and impacts of the life cycle"; "to integrate environmental and social responsibility issues"; "to ensure the territorial responsibility of its organisation".

-2 – Define and implement an action plan
+2 - Defining and implementing an action plan

-This action plan aims to respond concretely to the 10 commitments of the RFAR Charter, in particular through actions to develop purchases from the disability sector.
-You also need a dashboard and performance indicators.
-For example: amount of purchases made from the disability sector (EA, ESAT, TIH); number of jobs created and/or maintained for people with disabilities or number of invoices paid late, average time for payment of invoices, etc.
+This action plan aims to provide a concrete response to the 10 commitments of the RFAR Charter, in particular through actions to develop purchasing from the disability sector.
+It also requires a scorecard and performance indicators.
+For example: the amount of purchases made from the disability sector (EA, ESAT, TIH); the number of jobs created and/or maintained for people with disabilities; the number of invoices paid late, the average time taken to settle invoices, etc.

-When the targeted level of performance is reached, the structure can then seek recognition.
-In this case, the “supplier relations and responsible purchasing” label and/or certification ISO 20400.
+Once the target level of performance has been achieved, the organisation can then seek recognition.
+In this case, the "responsible supplier relations and purchasing" label and/or certification.
+ISO 20400.

 What are the pitfalls to avoid?

-It is important to involve the company's other professions in the process.
-If the HR function is generally already aware of it, other professions (DSI, communication, production, etc.) can resist change.
-Perhaps due to previous bad experiences...
+It's important to get the company's other departments on board.
+While the HR function is generally already aware of the issue, other functions (IT, communications, production, etc.) can also be involved. withstand change.
+Perhaps because of previous bad experiences...

-To remove the obstacles, the buyer must first identify what solidarity purchases can bring them.
-Then, it may be wise to proceed in stages with “test” phases.
-He can also try co-contracting: instead of changing supplier, he is asked to entrust part of the service to an ESAT, an EA or a TIH.
+To remove any obstacles, buyers must first identify the potential benefits of solidarity purchasing.
+It may then be a good idea to proceed in stages, with "test" phases.
+They can also try co-contracting: instead of changing supplier, they are asked to entrust part of the service to an ESAT, EA or TIH.

-What are the key skills to master as part of this approach?
+What are the key skills you need to master as part of this process?

-The buyer must have both technical skills (hard skills) and relational skills (soft skills).
+Buyers must have both technical skills (hard skills) and interpersonal skills (soft skills).

-Ensuring regulatory monitoring is essential because changes are numerous and rapid.
-Since 2017: “Sapin 2” law, law on the duty of vigilance, GDPR, new public procurement code which confirms the possibility of choosing the highest bidder rather than the lowest bidder.
-Or even the so-called “conflict minerals” law or 3TG in 2021.
+Keeping an eye on regulations is essential, as there are many rapid changes.
+Since 2017: the "Sapin 2" Act, the Duty of Vigilance Act, the RGPD, the new Public Procurement Code, which confirms the possibility of choosing the best bidder rather than the lowest bidder.
+Or the so-called "conflict minerals" law or 3TG in 2021.

-The buyer must also be able to define his purchasing strategy: possibility of reserving markets for the disability sector or allotment, that is to say, as part of a global market, entrusting a lot in the disability sector.
+Purchasers must also be able to define their purchasing strategy: the possibility of reserving contracts for the disability sector or of allotting a lot to the disability sector as part of an overall contract.

-Calling on a facilitator (consulting firm) can be useful.
-For example: in the case of a call for tenders.
-Thus, before reserving a contract for the maintenance of green spaces for the disability sector, it can be tasked with verifying that there is a sufficient number of economic actors in the territory for competitive bidding.
-This is to prevent the market from being canceled because it was unsuccessful below three offers received.
+Using a facilitator (consultancy firm) can be useful.
+For example, in the case of a call for tenders.
+For example, before reserving a contract for the maintenance of green spaces for the disabled sector, you could ask the facilitator to check that there are enough economic players in the area to put the contract out to tender.
+This is to avoid the contract being cancelled as unfruitful if fewer than three bids are received.

-Whether he works in the private or public sector, he must also know the levers available to him to purchase responsibly.
-Above all, he must know how to evaluate the TCO or overall acquisition cost.
-In addition to the acquisition price, the TCO includes the usage cost and the end of life cost.
-For example: when purchasing printers, you must consider not only the purchase price, but also that of the consumables (cartridges, toners) or even the cost per print.
-The printers will be purchased in the traditional circuit while an ESAT or an EA will provide recycled cartridges.
+Whether they work in the private or public sector, they must also be aware of the levers available to them for responsible purchasing.
+Above all, they need to know how to assess the TCO or total cost of ownership.
+In addition to the purchase price, the TCO includes the cost of use and the end-of-life cost.
+For example, when buying printers, you need to consider not only the purchase price, but also the cost of consumables (cartridges, toners) and the cost per printout.
+The printers will be purchased in the traditional way, whereas an ESAT or EA will supply recycled cartridges.

-Knowing your own suppliers well is not enough.
-The buyer must have a view of the entire sector.
-Listening to innovations and regularly dialoguing with EAs, ESAT and TIH can allow the organization to identify a service provider capable of meeting the specific need not covered by companies in the ordinary commercial sector.
+Knowing your own suppliers is not enough.
+Buyers need to have an overview of the entire supply chain.
+Keeping abreast of innovations and engaging in regular dialogue with EA, ESAT and TIH can enable the organisation to identify a service provider capable of meeting a specific need not covered by ordinary commercial sector companies.

 2/ Knowing how to convince

-What are the main contributions of the training?
+What are the main benefits of the training courses?

 Participants arrive at training with several expectations.

-First, they become acculturated to identify new good practices in responsible purchasing.
+Firstly, they come to learn how to identify new best practices in responsible purchasing.

-Then they look for a heading.
-They discover why they had difficulty setting a goal.
-Solidarity purchasing, in the same way as responsible purchasing, is part of a process of progress that is designed over several years.
-Maturity is reached around the fourth or even fifth year.
+Then they look for a direction.
+They find out why they had difficulty setting an objective.
+Solidarity-based purchasing, like responsible purchasing, is a part of a multi-year approach to progress.
+Maturity is reached around the fourth or fifth year.

-To conclude, I recommend that buyers not fall behind in responsible purchasing and for structures to consider CSR in their business model.
-Because customers and employees care more and more.
-And it is also a differentiating element in a context of increased competition.
+To conclude, I recommend that buyers not falling behind in responsible purchasing and structures to consider CSR in their business model.
+Because customers and employees are increasingly concerned about it.
+And it is also a differentiating factor in an increasingly competitive environment.

 Our expert